Read our marketer’s guide to brand awareness and see how you – like Coke – can use the power of recognition to inspire sales.

 We don’t need to spell them out.
 And it doesn’t necessarily mean that you will buy the brand you thought of first.
 Perhaps when you get to the store, you will fall in love with a different brand and sneaker altogether.
 But the fact that you have a high awareness of certain brands is very important because it indicates an internal bias towards them.
 Multiply this effect by thousands of customers, and brands will inevitably see a sales increase.
 This is what every marketer aims for with their brand awareness activities.

-High awareness among consumers means that brands have a head start compared to the competition.
+- It gives a competitive advantage – High awareness among consumers means that brands have a head start compared to the competition.
 They have to work less hard to get the same kind of name recognition in the market.
 And that’s a great springboard to more sales.

-A brand that is well known, easily identifiable, and has a strong voice in the market naturally radiates a sense of authority and leadership.
+- It builds trust and authenticity – A brand that is well known, easily identifiable, and has a strong voice in the market naturally radiates a sense of authority and leadership.
 This drives brand authenticity, consumer trust, and loyalty.
 And these are also the things that turn a brand into a sales leader.

-77% of consumers say they buy from brands that share their social values.
+- It promotes shared values – 77% of consumers say they buy from brands that share their social values.
 Whether it be sustainability, diversity, or something else, creating an association between the brand and the shared value is a powerful key to drawing attention and appreciation among customers.
 Not only does this build awareness of the brand and its values, but it also directly drives customers who share those values to open their wallets.

-It is cheaper to retain customers than to acquire new ones.
+- It boosts customer loyalty and retention – It is cheaper to retain customers than to acquire new ones.
 Brand awareness is a customer retention tool, as it keeps the brand at top of the customer’s mind.
 Of course, just being aware of a brand is not enough to keep customers happy.
 You also have to deliver great products, services, and experiences.
 However, when these all come together with high brand awareness, it becomes much easier to hold on to customers and prevent churn.

 How long does it take to build brand awareness?